Many ambitious men and women aspire to have his/her own business.

 Truth to be told, there are many startups failure in the market.
 The situation becomes even worse after 2008 when the sub-prime crisis hit the US economy.
 Many experts said that the value of the recent global recession is the sum of all the financial crises 1980, 1997 and 2008 put together.

 In spite of these discouraging statistic, do you still aspire to be a businessman?
-Here are the tips of success.
+Here are the tips for success.

 1. God’s Grace

 Need I say more.
 My life and the business that came to me in the form of an ingredients trading business is an icon of His Provision.
 Be brave, ask God and take the leap of Faith.
 If it is in His Will that you succeed, He will win the battle for you.

 2. Start Something That You Understand

 I ain’t talking about the technical aspect alone.
 Many technical personnel (e.g engineers, cook, bakers) went into business thinking that their technical know-how alone is sufficient to carry them through in their new business venture.
 Ever read the book called E-Myth?

 A cook, let’s call him Billy spent two decades to sharpen his skills in the art of culinary.
 He excelled in the field of molecular gastronomy and had won various international awards.
 He even had experience working in Michelin accredited restaurants in different parts of the world.
 One day, under the coaxing of his friends, he decided to start his own restaurant.
 With years of accumulative savings, he figured that he got everything covered.
 With his name in the culinary world, what could possibly go wrong?